Nell Carter: Further television and film work

 In 1989, Carter played the assistant to a banquet-hall owner in an unsuccessful pilot for NBC titled Morton's by the Bay, which aired as a one-time special that May.
 In October, she performed "The Star-Spangled Banner" before Game 4 of the 1989 World Series in San Francisco.

 In 1990, Carter starred in the CBS comedy You Take the Kids.
 The series, which was perceived as the black answer to Roseanne with its portrayal of a working-class black family, featured Carter as a crass, no-nonsense mother and wife.
 You Take the Kids faced poor ratings and reviews and only ran from December 1990 to January 1991.

 During the early 1990s, Carter appeared in low-budget movies, television specials and game shows such as Match Game '90 and To Tell the Truth.
 She costarred in Hangin' with Mr. Cooper from 1993 to 1995.

 In the mid-1990s, Carter appeared on Broadway in a revival of Annie as Miss Hannigan.
 She was upset when commercials promoting the show used white actress Marcia Lewis as Miss Hannigan.
 The producers stated that the commercials, which were created during an earlier production, were too costly to reshoot.
 However, Carter felt that racism played a part in the decision.
 She told the New York Post: "Maybe they don't want audiences to know Nell Carter is black. ...
 It hurts a lot.
 I've asked them nicely to stop it—it's insulting to me as a black woman."
 Carter was later replaced by Sally Struthers.

 Carter appeared as a talkative overland bus driver in the mid-1990s film Follow Your Heart, which was not released until 1998.

 Later years

 In 2001, Carter appeared as a special guest star on the pilot episode of Reba and continued with the show, making three appearances in Season 1.
 The following year, Carter made two appearances on Ally McBeal and a guest appearance on Blue's Clues.

 In 2002, she rehearsed for a production of Raisin, a stage musical based on A Raisin in the Sun in Long Beach, California.
 She appeared in the 2003 film Swing.
 Her final onscreen appearance was in the comedy film Back by Midnight, released in 2005, two years after her death.

-Nell's final recording project was a duet with Jay Levy, produced by Jay Levy for the 1998 Warner/Rhino Album To Life!: Songs of Chanukah and Other Jewish Celebrations.
+Her final recording project was a duet with Jay Levy, produced by Jay Levy for the 1998 Warner/Rhino album To Life!: Songs of Chanukah and Other Jewish Celebrations.